HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: HiRQA Learning Pipeline

 The proposed \textit{HiRQA} model aims to learn a distortion-aware and opinion-unaware hierarchical quality representation by leveraging images with known distortion levels.
 Given an input image $\mathbf{I}^\text{RGB} \in \mathbb{R}^{H \times W \times 3}$, it uses a ResNet-50~\cite{he2015deepresiduallearningimage} backbone to extract deep visual features, which are passed through an attention-based pooling module that projects them into a global embedding vector $\mathbf{F}_{\text{emb}} \in \mathbb{R}^d$.
 This vector is then mapped to a quality score $q \in [0, 1]$ through a fully connected decision layer.
 The complete end-to-end learning pipeline is illustrated in Fig.~\ref{Fig:Model_Architecture}

-HiRQA's primary learning objective is a \textit{higher-order pairwise ranking loss}, $\mathcal{L}_{\text{ranking}}$, which enforces consistent relative ordering among input images based on their distortion severity.
+HiRQA's primary learning objective is a \textit{higher-order ranking loss}, $\mathcal{L}_{\text{ranking}}$, which enforces consistent relative ordering among input images based on their distortion severity.
 This ranking-based formulation enables the model to learn a perceptual scoring function without requiring subjective human labels.
-To further structure the learned feature space, we incorporate a contrastive \textit{image-text alignment loss}, $\mathcal{L}_{\text{align}}$~\cite{radford2021learningtransferablevisualmodels} to guide visual features using CLIP-based prompt embeddings (discarded while inference), and an \textit{embedding distance consistency loss}, $\mathcal{L}_{\text{embdist}}$ to encourage that the geometry of the learned embedding space reflects perceptual similarity.
+To further structure the learned feature space, we incorporate a contrastive \textit{image-text alignment loss}, $\mathcal{L}_{\text{align}}$~\cite{radford2021learningtransferablevisualmodels} to guide visual features using CLIP-based prompt embeddings (discarded at inference), and an \textit{embedding distance consistency loss}, $\mathcal{L}_{\text{embedding}}$ to encourage the geometry of the learned embedding space to reflect perceptual similarity.